LinkedIn Guides

 Video is LinkedIn’s fastest-rising format; it's up 36% over the last year.

-• Hook in the first 2 seconds with literally the first frame and sentence
+• A hook in the first 2 seconds — literally the first frame and first sentence

 Source